 All students shall have equal educational opportunities regardless of actual or perceived race, gender, color, creed, religion, national origin, age, disability, economic status, sexual orientation, gender identity and expression, marital status and/or other legally protected classification, status or characteristic.
 The District will allow access to activities as is required by local, state or federal law, except as otherwise provided by law or regulation.
-This District policy follows the requirements of Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and Tompkins County Local Law Chapter 92-5.
-The Dignity for All Students Act and other applicable laws.
+This District policy follows the requirements of Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Dignity for All Students Act and other applicable laws.